 The reference in subdivision (a) to the amount of land "required for the convenient use and occupation" of the dwelling is taken from Section 1183.1 of the Code of Civil Procedure which deals with mechanic's liens.
-The limitation precludes application of this section to land being taken and owned in common with the dwelling, but unnecessary to the convenient use of the dwelling.
+The limitation precludes application of this section to land being taken and owned in common with the dwelling, but unnecessary to the convenient -58use of the dwelling.

 1269.06.
-Right of plaintiff to take possession after vacation of property or withdrawal of deposit this chapter
+Right of plaintiff to take possession after vacation or property or withdrawal of deposit or porsoant to Section 1269.05, 1269.06. (a) If the plaintiff has deposited probable just compensation pursuant to Chapter 1 (commencing with Section 1268.01) possession of the property or property interest for which the deposit was made may be taken in accordance with this section at any time after each of the defendants entitled to possession:

-1269.06. (a) If the plaintiff has deposited probable just compensation pursuant to Chapter 1 (commencing with Section 1268.01) A possession of the property or property interest for which the deposit was made may be taken in accordance with this section at any time after each of the defendants entitled to possession:
+(1) Vacates the property; or

-Vacates the property; or Withdraws any portion of the deposit.
+(2) Withdraws any portion of the deposit.